Krishnagupta0568/ai-fundamentals/1-get-started-with-ai.md

 AI development at Microsoft uses 6 principles:

 - **Fairness**: AI systems should treat all people fairly
+- Example: create a machine learning model to support a loan approval application for a bank.
+The model should predict whether the loan should be approved or denied without bias.
+This bias could be based on gender, ethnicity, or other factors that result in an unfair advantage or disadvantage to specific groups of applicants.

 - **Reliability & Safety**: AI systems should work reliably and safely
+- Example: AI-based software system for an autonomous vehicle; or a machine learning model that diagnoses patient symptoms and recommends prescriptions.
+Unreliability in these kinds of systems can result in substantial risk to human life.

 - **Privacy & Security**: Respect privacy and consider security at all times, even after deployment

 - **Inclusiveness**: Empower everyone regardless of ability, gender, and other factors

-- **Transparency**: Systems shouold be understandable
+- **Transparency**: Systems shouold be understandable.
+Users should be made fully aware of the purpose of the system, how it works, and what limitations may be expected.

 - **Accountability**: People should be accountable.
-Engineers and designers should work with a governance framework
+Engineers and designers should work with a governance framework and organizational principles that ensure the solution meets ethical and legal standards that are clearly defined.